yzdxs/learn-anything/readme.md

 # [Part of a bigger picture 🗺️](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/)

 Aside from these well curated mind maps on learning any topic on Earth.
 I also [try to visualise all of world's knowledge](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/) and provide links to resources and articles relevant to each topic.
 It contains [all the interesting books you can read](https://github.com/nikitavoloboev/knowledge-map/tree/master/all-mindmaps#books) where if a book is free, a link will be provided.
-All the topics one can research, all the interesting humans who ever lived, inventions, historical events, [interesting images](https://my.mindnode.com/mTasm9Ay8VtFs7fHRPDUSdEMqHExtjpcgwjBeUTC#-1595.7,-1760.0,-2), everything.
+All the topics one can research, all the [interesting humans who ever lived](https://github.com/nikitavoloboev/knowledge-map/tree/master/all-mindmaps#humans-), [inventions](https://github.com/nikitavoloboev/knowledge-map/tree/master/all-mindmaps#inventions), [historical events](https://github.com/nikitavoloboev/knowledge-map/tree/master/all-mindmaps#history-), [interesting images](https://my.mindnode.com/mTasm9Ay8VtFs7fHRPDUSdEMqHExtjpcgwjBeUTC#-1595.7,-1760.0,-2), and more.

 Eventually I want to make a visual mind map that all can explore.